Eben Moglen, President of the Board

 Danny Haidar, Vice President for Product & Development

-Danny is responsible for putting FreedomBox in the hands of people who need it and making sure it meets their needs.
-As Vice President for Product and Development, he works with communities to implement FreedomBox, develops material to educate users, and communicates the needs of users to FreedomBox software developers.
-In his work at the FreedomBox Foundation, he draws on his wide-ranging professional experiences, which include communications for a congressional campaign, IT for a public school district, constituent services for a U.S. congressional district office, and social services at homeless and refugee shelters.
-Danny earned his B.A. in philosophy, political science, and linguistics from Columbia College.
-He wants to use FreedomBox to create and protect freedom in the digital age.
+Danny's job is to decentralize the web using pocket-sized private servers running free and open source software.
+As Vice President for Product and Development at the FreedomBox Foundation, he prepares FreedomBox to be put in the hands and places that need it.
+To that end, he collaborates with software developers to meet user needs, pursues partnerships to bring FreedomBox to market, and engages communities that need FreedomBox.
+In his work, he draws on wide-ranging professional experiences, which include IT for a public school district, communications for a congressional campaign, constituent services for a U.S. congressional district office, and social services at homeless and refugee shelters.
+Danny earned his B.A. in philosophy, political science, and linguistics from Columbia University.
+He wants to use FreedomBox to create and protect freedom in the 21st century.